pmbmc/ifdocs/docs/quickstart.md

     4. Define a connection profile

 ### Connection Profile: Used for authenticating with ADF
+    Add a new connection profile and input the required fields.
     Note: The connection profile details will be encrypted after entry.

 ![connectionprofile](./images/datafactconnprofimage.png)